brainage04/Essential1.8.9Template/README.md

 3. In `mixins.yourmod.json`, change the `refmap` variable from `mixins.yourmod.refmap.json` and update the `yourmod` string.
 Use all lowercase, letters only to avoid issues.

 ## Testing
+### Importing Essential
 If you wish to test that you have imported Essential correctly, launch the game using the Run button (Shift + F10) with the Minecraft Client configuration selected.
 Once the game has launched, create a new Superflat world in Creative mode and run the command `/essential`.

+If this works, Essential has been successfully imported as a separate mod.

+### Integrating Essential
+If you wish to test that you have integrated Essential correctly with your mod, press `U` whilst in-game to open the Essential config screen for this mod template.

-If this works, Essential has been successfully implemented.
+If this works, Essential has been successfully integrated with your mod.

 ## Building/Exporting
 To export your project, run the `gradle build` task, and give other people the file `build/libs/<modid>-<version>.jar`.